battleofthebots/system-gateway/README.md

 # System Gateway

+Good news, we have finally added authentication to our power grid.
+Its officailly unhackable™

+## Description
 System gateway is a small "power grid" website that has 2 major vulerabilities that can be chained to get RCE on the system.